Do padel shoes need a break-in period?

 Want to get comfortable quickly and avoid blisters or discomfort?
 These tips will help you start off on the right foot:

-• Wear them first during a light training session, not in a high-intensity match
+- Wear them first during a light training session, not in a high-intensity match.
+Comfort also depends on the right fit.
+Read our guide on how padel shoes should fit.

 When is a break-in period not necessary?